 Tyler Christensen’s work could mean life or death to dozens of his fellow OPPD employees.

 Christensen, maintenance worker second class, works in the Rubber Goods Testing area at OPPD’s Elkhorn Center in west Omaha.
 The rubber goods, which include sleeves, gloves and blankets, are one of the last lines of defense for employees who work around high-voltage equipment every day.
-Performing the tests in-house rather than having it done by a third party is a point of pride for Christensen.
+Performing the tests in-house rather than by a third party is a point of pride for Christensen.

 He also takes the responsibility personally.
 “I’ve got friends out there using them,” he said.

 Shon Bourke, OPPD manager of Technical Training and Apprenticeship Programs, said testing the rubber goods in-house gives workers who use the goods confidence in their safety.

 “There’s a relationship between the employee wearing the rubber goods and the employees testing them,” he said.

 Jeff Richey, working line crew leader, summed up the importance of safe rubber goods with one sentence: “It’s the difference between going home at the end of the day or not.”